We Already Have A Website, So Why Do We Need A Microsite?

 What Exactly is a Microsite?

 For those of us who travel in marketing circles, lately there is increasing buzz about adding microsites to integrated marketing and communications campaigns.
 Some may question “Why do we need a microsite, isn’t our website enough?”
 While others may ask “What is a microsite anyway?”
-Microsites, also known as minisites, are separate pages of your website that have their own independent URL.
+A microsite is a content focused, branded site that lives outside of the brand's main page with their own independent URL.
 Microsites are typically used for a specific purpose or promotion.
-They are usually temporary sites and removed from the main site after the information/promotion has expired.
+Often, they are used as temporary sites and removed after the information/promotion has expired.

 One of the primary differences between a microsite and a static landing page on your website is that a microsite typically has it’s own theme or brand message, for example your law firm has its main website that provides broad information about your firm, your attorneys, your practice areas, etc. but for your upcoming holiday party you want a specific site that is branded in a holiday theme, rather than the firm’s corporate brand.
 You not only want to promote the date and location of the party, you want the site’s functionality to allow guests to RSVP for the event and conveniently look up directions to the party from anywhere they may be traveling from.
 You also want the microsite to feature information about the great community service projects your firm is participating in this holiday season, and after the party you want to allow guests to post pictures of the festivities to the site.